I wrote this last week for a devo on whillschurch.org.

 On top of this, there are still millions of hungry children living in dumps around the world.
 Thousands of hungry kids sleeping on floors in Topeka.

 And my faith seems small.

 I seem to have this ongoing dialog with God about how He is “running” things.
 I realize how complicated a conversation this is.
-Is He really running things or do we humans bear some culpability in this mess? at the outset of this conversation who is going to win – but I seem to have it anyway.
+Is He really running things or do we humans bear some culpability in this mess?
+I know at the outset of this conversation who is going to get the last word – but I seem to have it anyway.
 “Why” seems to be the predominant question I keep throwing at Him.

 Why is it that a woman who has had such a rough life, can’t catch a break?

 Why do these things happen?